-Pre-surgical drug may ease recovery and reduce pain for kidsJanuary 31st, 2014 by Sharyn Alden in Surgery /
+Pre-surgical drug may ease recovery and reduce pain for kidsJanuary 31, 2014 by Sharyn Alden in Medicine & Health / Surgery

 Managing a child's pain and distress after surgery is an essential part of recovery.
 However, using strong painkilling medications post-surgery can put kids at risk for side effects and other complications.